 I’ve experienced (and survived) some hard fought battles within the system, and offer the insight of lessons learned as well as the technical knowledge I’ve accumulated.
 I help parents and students practically navigate this complex process of special education (especially the older our children get), and hopefully plant seeds of possibilities and for progress.

-It would be my honor to simply talk with you or walk with you on the path to your child receiving the wholistic education they deserve to prepare them for a future that awaits them.
+It would be my honor to simply talk with you or walk with you on the path of your child receiving the wholistic education they deserve to prepare them for a future that awaits them.

 Mom, Advocate, Therapist